Top Photography Spots in Los Angeles

 Los Angeles.
 The City of Angels.
-AKA La La Land.
-It’s where the sun shines more than 300 days out of the year and there’s a high probability of running into a celebrity.
+Also known as, La La Land.
+LA is the city where the sun shines more than 300 days out of the year and there’s a high probability of running into a celebrity.
 There are a lot of unique and beautiful corners of Los Angeles but LA is also very large and spread out.
-If you’re trying to snap some photos – you came to the right place.
-Below you’ll find the most Instagram worthy spots in LA:
+If you’re looking for things to do in Los Angeles use this as your guide!
+Below you’ll find the “Top Photography Spots in Los Angeles”.

 PRO TIP: Sunset views from here are amazing but everyone and their mother will be there.
 If you want a better experience, get there for sunrise!